 This last step sort of goes hand in hand with step 3, but it’s more about your direct interaction with clients.
 Reputation management is a considerable part of bail bond SEO.
-The most effective method for establishing an excellent online reputation is getting reviews from customers.
+Getting customer reviews is the most effective method for establishing an excellent online reputation.

 That’s because Google considers reviews to be very important when indexing websites.
-It is essential to claim your business on GMB, it is also necessary to do the same for online review websites like Yelp and the Better Business Bureau.
+Claiming your business in GMB and doing the same for online review websites like Yelp and the Better Business Bureau is essential.

 Dominate Local SEO